ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 ## How to specify selected value

-Selected value is different from default value in the way that it had, well, been selected at some point.
-You may have just loaded an object from database for editing and need to render already selected country.
+Selected value is different from the default value in the way that it had, well, been selected at some point.
+You may have just loaded an object from a database for editing and need to render already selected country.

-To do so you need to use first argument of the `DropDownListFor` function.
-Also note that whatever you specify in `SelectList`/`SelectListItem` constuctors for selected value __will be ignored__.
+To do so you need to use the first argument of the `DropDownListFor` function.
+Also, note that whatever you specify in `SelectList`/`SelectListItem` constructors for selected value __will be ignored__.

-Simplified controller code, which loads a user from database, sets values on the model:
+Simplified controller code, which loads a user from a database, sets values on the model:
 {% highlight csharp %}
 public EditUser(int userId) {
     var user = LoadUserFromDB(userId);